G-Core/product-documentation/documentation/streaming-platform/live-streams-and-videos-protocols-and-codecs/what-initial-parameters-of-your-live-streams-and-videos-we-can-accept.md

 </tbody>
 </table>

-If the recommended parameters do not suit your stream (codecs, custom FPS, ProRes, High 4:4:4, Enhanced RTMP, etc), write to us in the chat or via [support@gcore.com](mailto:support@gcore.com), or contact your manager to find the solution.
+If the recommended parameters do not suit your stream (codecs, custom FPS, ProRes, High 4:4:4, Enhanced RTMP, etc.), write to us in the chat, send an email to [support@gcore.com](mailto:support@gcore.com), or contact your manager to find the solution.

 ## RTMP, RTMPS, and SRT for live streaming